mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 emulated, motivate why this new functionality would help Swift developers create better Swift code.

-Traditional code tends to mix specific business code with cross cutting concerns like profiling, instrumentation, logging, security etc., ending up in cluttered code that gets complicated to understand or refactor.
-Using AOP based injection, the code could better isolate those cross cutting concerns from the business logic: the result is a better readable, maintainable code.
+Traditional code tends to mix specific business code with cross-cutting concerns like profiling, instrumentation, logging, security etc., ending up in cluttered code that gets complicated to understand or refactor.
+Using AOP based injection, the code could better isolate those cross-cutting concerns from the business logic: the result is a better readable, maintainable code.

-Most of the time the cross cutting concerns are adding performance or error logging, manage access control or integrating third party SDKs and you really want to seek for separation and independence to those third party vendors calls.
+Most of the time the cross-cutting concerns are adding performance or error logging, manage access control or integrating third-party SDKs and you really want to seek separation and independence from those third-party vendors calls.

 ### Avantages